RndMnkIII/arcade-irem_m72_Analogizer/docs/README.md

 This Analogizer core uses a configuration file to select Analogizer adapter remaining options, not based on the Pocket's menu system.
 It is necessary to run an external utility [Pupdate >= 4.4.0](https://github.com/mattpannella/pupdate/releases)  or [AnalogizerConfigurator >= 0.4](https://github.com/RndMnkIII/AnalogizerConfigurator/releases) to generate such a file.
 Once generated, you must copy the `analogizer.bin` file to the `/Assets/analogizer/common` folder on the Pocket SD card.
 If this folder does not exist, you must create it.
 Check the refered utility for the relevant options for the Analogizer adapter: SNAC controller, SNAC controller assigments (how to map physical SNAC game controllers to the Pocket openFPGA framework PAD format), Video output and Blank the Pocket Screen (On/Off).

 This utility allows you to do a few things beyond the usual SNAC controller type and assignment, or video output type and blank of the Pocket screen.

+### OSD Controls:
+The current release allows to adjust Horizontal/Vertical offset of the image with a range of -15/+15 units using the combination of inputs Start + Up/Down/Left/Right
+* ▶Start + ⬆️: increase Vertical Offset
+* ▶Start + ⬇️: decrease Vertical Offset
+* ▶Start + ⬅️: increase Horizontal Offset
+* ▶Start + ➡️: decrease Horizontal Offset

 The core can output RGBS, RGsB, YPbPr, Y/C and SVGA scandoubler (50% scanlines) video signals.
 | Video output | Status | SOG Switch(Only R2,R3 Analogizer) |